 Provisions for Suggesting Concerns

-Any person (even you), who wants to make a suggestion or objects to any amendment made in the act, can write for consideration to Secretary, Ministry of Environment, Forest and Climate Change, Indira Paryavaran Bhawan, New Delhi or mail to email@example.com.
+Any person (even you), who wants to make a suggestion or object to any amendment made in the act, can write for consideration to Secretary, Ministry of Environment, Forest and Climate Change, Indira Paryavaran Bhawan, New Delhi, or mail to firstname.lastname@example.org.
 The last date of sending the mail is August 11th, 2020.
 Find the petition here to withdraw EIA 2020.

 Development So Far